gustavares/cos-tutorial/TUTORIAL.md

 To handle upload progress with multipart upload is not as straightforward as the singlepart upload.
 I have created a state variable called `progressArray`, where each position is the progress of one part of the file.
 Every time the event is called it sets the current progress of that part to the corresponding array position, then uses the `reduce` function to sum every progress stored in the array and divides the sum by the number of parts.
 This way we have the correct complete file progress and can call the `setUploadProgress` like before.

-Once every part is uploaded, it loops through the response object to get every `ETag` returned from the upload requests to create a new map but now matching these `ETags` with a indexes starting at *1*.
-To finish up, calls the route to complete the multipart upload passing this map.
+Once every part is uploaded, it loops through the response object to get every `ETag` returned from the upload requests to create a new map but now matching these `ETags` with an index, starting at index *1*.
+To finish up, calls the route to complete the multipart upload passing the map in the body.

 ### 4.5 **App.js**